-TEXAS CITY, Texas -- The figures are remarkable.
-Since 1978, Texans with flood insurance have received more than $5,013,776,416 in loss payments.
-In the last fiscal year alone, the National Flood Insurance Program (NFIP) paid out 46,507 claims to state policyholders to the tune of $2.03 billion.
+LAREDO, Texas -- The figures are remarkable.
+Since 1978, Texas residents with flood insurance have received about $5.4 billion in loss payments.
+In the last fiscal year alone, the National Flood Insurance Program (NFIP) paid out 5,424 claims to state policyholders, for structures, to the tune of more than $168 million.

-And this year, water-logged state residents with and without flood insurance are faced with an enormous new set of rebuilding and repairing costs after Hurricane Ike.
+And this year, water-logged state residents with and without flood insurance are faced with a new set of rebuilding and repairing costs after the severe storms and flooding.

 "The numbers speak for themselves," said Brad Harris, federal coordinating officer helping oversee disaster recovery efforts.
-"But the most convincing case anyone can make for purchasing NFIP insurance is the increased peace of mind of knowing that you've protected your most valuable asset or personal property."
+"But the most convincing case anyone can make for purchasing NFIP insurance is the increased peace of mind of knowing that you've protected your most valuable investment and personal property."

 Flood insurance is available to any property owner or renter located in a community participating in the NFIP.
-Statewide, 1,162 Texas communities are enrolled in the program.
+Statewide, more than 1,100 Texas communities are enrolled in the regular program.
 All areas are susceptible to flooding, although to varying degrees; in fact, nationwide 25 to 30 percent of all flood claims occur in the low-to-moderate risk areas.

 Harris said that misinformation and misunderstandings were the main reasons why many residents failed to look into obtaining flood insurance.